-Therapeutic exercise is an important part of the rehabilitation process for musculoskeletal injuries.
+Therapeutic exercise is an important art therapy workshops melbourne of the rehabilitation process for musculoskeletal injuries.
 It can help to restore function and range of motion, reduce pain, and improve the overall quality of life.
 A comprehensive rehabilitation program that includes therapeutic exercise can help patients return to their previous level of function and activity.

 What is therapeutic exercise?

 Therapeutic exercise is a type of physical activity that is specifically designed to improve a person’s health.
 It can be used to treat a wide range of conditions, from chronic pain and musculoskeletal injuries to obesity and heart disease.